earthly/website/blog/_posts/2025-04-08-nerding-out-with-viktor-podcast.md

  > The key thing is building trust.
 It's a bit harder when you're a remote team, you have to rely heavily on async types of communication like written documents.

-Listen to the full out the full episode on your favorite platform!
+Listen to the full episode on your favorite platform!
+TODO add links

 * YouTube
 * Apple Music